greg7mdp/parallel-hashmap/README.md

 # The Parallel Hashmap
    or Abseiling from the shoulders of giants - &copy; Gregory Popovitch - March 3, 2019

-[tl;dr] built on top of Abseil's flat_hash_map, the parallel flat_hash_map is
-       more memory friendly, and can be used from multiple threads with high levels of concurrency
+[tl;dr] built on top of Abseil's flat_hash_map, the parallel hashmap is more memory friendly, almost as fast as the underlying flat_hash_map, and can be used from multiple threads with high levels of concurrency.

 ### A quick look at the current state of the art